Canonical Founder Talks About Ubuntu Desktop Switching From Unity To GNOME, And Focus On Cloud

 I'm surprised they got around to it.
 Don't they still have some more broken python scripts to write and isn't there a text-based log for them to convert to binary somewhere

-Dropping PhoneTablet Dev (Score:3)
+Dropping PhoneTablet Dev (Score:4, Interesting)

+And how many low cost x86 tablets are "already there" when it comes to driver support in an X11-based Linux distro?
+Most of the ones I've seen have Win8 and maybe Win10 driver support before the rug was pulled out from under them.
+MANY MANY of them used 32-bit EFI which is a nightmare when it comes to getting any mainstream Linux distros or BSD running.

+Hell, how many laptops with impressive sales figures have full Linux or BSD support these days where EVERY FEATURE of the machine is actually supported?
+I

 Come down from the Clouds (Score:2)